Sage-Bionetworks/portalsDocs/articles/docker.md

 ## Synapse Docker Registry

 Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run.
-This can be extremely helpful as software can have many dependencies, so by installing all of them in a container, users can avoid going through the trouble of installing the software on their own computer.
-These Docker images can then be stored and distributed on a Docker registry.
-The Synapse Docker registry will allow users to create software on a per project basis which can be easily shared across synapse.
-To learn more about [Docker](https://www.docker.com/products/overview) and [Docker registry](https://www.docker.com/products/docker-registry)
+This can be extremely helpful as software can have many dependencies,by installing all of them in a container, users can avoid going through the trouble of installing the software on their own computer.
+Docker images can then be stored and distributed on a Docker registry.
+The Synapse Docker registry will allow users to create software on a per project that have the same access restrictions as the project.
+More information about [Docker](https://www.docker.com/products/overview) and [Docker registry](https://www.docker.com/products/docker-registry) is available from the main Docker site).

 ### Creating a new Docker image
-Lets begin by creating a custom docker image.
 Users can choose to either modify an existing docker image or build a docker image from a Dockerfile.
 Docker images must be tagged with 'docker.synapse.org/synapseProjectId/myreponame' to allow images to be saved.

 **Tagging an existing docker image to save onto the synapse registry**